margaretstorey/EmseUvic2020/resources/emse-intro.md

 - [Sigsoft award for influential educator: Greg Wilson](https://third-bit.com/2020/07/09/acm-sigsoft-award.html)

 ## Guests
-- We are very lucky to have a conversation with [Greg Wilson](https://third-bit.com/), author of some of the assigned readings for this week:
+- We are very lucky to have a conversation with [Greg Wilson](https://third-bit.com/), author of some of the assigned readings for this week (see above).

 ## Activities
 - Group activity